1st Vice President:

 Community Improvement has been a project of the Fairmont Club since its organization.
 One of the projects that have continued over the years is the planting of trees and flowers.
 The club has planted many trees in the city parks.
 For many years flower beds at the city park and around the old waterpower were planted and maintained by club members.
 For the past several years the club has place flower barrels on the street along the main business district.
 Some barrels are taken care of by business owners, club members and other volunteers from the community.
 In 2008 the club planted red roses, a NFWC project, in honor of GFWC President Rose Ditto.
 Another NFWC project that the members of the Fairmont club donated to in 2008 was the trees for Halsey Forest.

 Children have always been a high priority of the club and they have worked to support and encourage the children of the community.
 In the past members had fun making floats for the school homecoming parades and having a tea for the senior girls and their mothers.
 They bought library cards for the fifth and sixth grade each year.
 In 1984 they sponsored “Operation Child Find” and in 1986 held a Bike-A-thon For St. Jude’s.
 That same year they helped get new band uniforms for the school band.
 Members enjoyed the many programs given by the foreign exchange students and the music programs given by our youth.
 Many safety programs have been given for and about children over the years.
 Ongoing programs for more years than most can remember are art, music and writing contest for the youth.
 We started in 1985 sponsoring a youth to Sophomore Pilgrimage.
 A new project was started in 2004 and continues today where each member brings a gift for two baskets that are donated to the school’s post prom party.
 The club joined with the GFWC in making “Smile Dolls” for children overseas.
 The club joined with the Nebraska GFWC to help raise funds for the Ronald McDonald house in Omaha.
 They also joined with the Nebraska GFWC in the support of the Youth Rehabilitation and Treatment Center in Geneva where they built a chapel.
 They also provide personal items and craft items for the youth there.
 In 2008 the Club started collecting UPC labels from Our Family products for education.
 They are given to the Fillmore Central Middle School. in 2009 the club started collecting used ink cartridges for the Fillmore Central School Success Program.
 Many members of the community help the club by saving labels and ink cartridges for the school.
-In 2012 the club discontinue saving labels as there was no longer a store in Fairmont that carried the needed lables.
+In 2012 the club discontinue saving labels as there was no longer a store in Fairmont that carried the needed labels.
 They continue to collect ink cartridges.

 The club has been involved with the Fairmont Nursing Home since 1961 when the Moore Nursing Home was established.
 They supported the building of a new nursing home, Fairview Manor, in 1971.
 The building opened in March of 1973.
 The members provided treats and entertainment for the residents of both homes over the years.
 The club donated to the Manor landscaping fund in 1976.
 In 1986 they supported the addition of a chapel there and in 2001 gave their support to the Eden Alternative Project adopted by the home.
 The club has been a contributor to the “lighted Cross Fund” since 1973 when the Fairview Manor started that project to raise funds to help with programs and other needs of the residents.

 In 2005 the club started a program to help support the Senior Citizens Center in Fairmont.
-In the fall the club holds a “Shower” for the center and each member brings an item for the center.
+In the fall the club holds a “Shower” for the center and each member brings an item for the center. this program has continue through 2013

 In September of 2010 the club started a program to recognize the accomplishments of its members.
 Each month a member is chose by the length of time they have belonged.
 Their biography is read at the meeting and appears in the local paper with their picture.